 Te Whāriki: He Whāriki Mātauranga mō ngā Mokopuna o Aotearoa (1996)(external link) – early childhood education curriculum (especially strands one and 2).

 Kei Tua o te Pae: assessment for learning – early childhood education exemplars.

 Health and safety policy

-The Ministry of Health's website has a resource called Ngā Kupu Oranga: Healthy Messages.
+The Ministry of Health's website has a resource called Ngā Kupu Oranga: Healthy Messages(external link).
 It is a health and safety resource for early childhood education services and is available to download.

-The Ministry of Civil Defence website has a resource called Early Childhood Education (ECE) Services Emergency Planning Guidance.
+The Ministry of Civil Defence website has a resource called Early Childhood Education (ECE) Services Emergency Planning Guidance(external link).

-Legislation can be accessed on the New Zealand Legislation website.
+Legislation can be accessed on the New Zealand Legislation website(external link).